pcostanz/liveries/README.md

 # Dirt Rally Liveries

+This is a repository of custom car models that I have created for [DiRT Rally](http://dirtgame.com/).
+There is no car editor for this game, all of this work is custom work in Photoshop.

+## Instructions

 In the top right, you can download all of the liveries in this repository by pressing "Download ZIP".

-## Instructions

 To Install liveries, you will need to overwrite existing game liveries located in your Dirt Rally installation game files.